JeeWeetje/iot-workshop/Commands.md

 ### Handle commands in an UWP app

-At this moment your UWP app should run already.
+At this moment your [UWP app](UwpToIotHub.md) should already been build.
 Let's send some telemetry

-1. In the UWP app, press `Send cycle updates` a couple of times
+1. Restart the UWP app, press `Send cycle updates` a couple of times

     ![alt tag](img/commands/UWP-app-sending-duty-cycles.png)